 The easy to use Flickr API has several interfaces written in Python, the best one created by Beej.
-I’ve been the maintainer for this interface since augustus 2007.
+I’ve been the maintainer for this interface since August 2007.

 Features that set this Flickr API interface apart from other Python implementations: